arvryna/go-guide/README.md

 // Add code for graceful shutdown here
 ```

+# Interceptors
+Block of code that you want to execute before it executes a handler of web request for example.
+This works similar
+to constuct like before_action, after_action in rails for example.

 # Working with docker
 An example of a simple hw app with a dockerfile can be found here `samples/greeter`